Wilf Birkett: Life and career

 Birkett was born in Haydock, Lancashire, in 1922.
 He joined Everton from Haydock Cricket and Bowling Club during the Second World War, but never played for their first team, and moved on to Southport in November 1946.
-He spent six years at Southport, then lost his place to Ray Minshull and signed for a season with Shrewsbury Town.
+He spent six years at Southport, then lost his place to Ray Minshull and signed for a season with Shrewsbury Town, when he was noted as a "Fine goalkeeper" despite being deaf.
 Returning to Southport in 1953, he regained his first-team place but was forced to retire on medical advice because his right shoulder was prone to dislocation.
 He remained at the club as assistant trainer for four years, and then spent 12 years as trainer at non-league club Wigan Athletic.
 He played for them occasionally, notably in the first round proper of the 1962–63 FA Cup against Gateshead; Wigan lost 2–1.

+After retirement from playing football he was employed in the Parks Department of the municipal council at Ashton-under-Lyne.
 Birkett died at his Haydock home in 1993 at the age of 71.

 Two brothers, Ronnie and Cliff, were also professional footballers.